 Summer – Girls

-• In addition girls may wear red & white checked dresses or pedal pushers and white sandals/shoes (with an ankle bar or t-bar)
+• In addition girls may wear red & white checked dresses and white sandals/shoes (with an ankle bar or t-bar)

 Winter Uniform – Boys